Efficiency and thermodynamic uncertainty relations of a dynamical quantum heat engine: Conclusions

 Despite no violation of TURs has been found, showing that the trade-off parameters can attain small values in sensible operating regimes is a first step towards the development of optimal protocols for the operation of quantum thermodynamic machines.
 Future developments of this work may lead to consider more complex driving protocols for the thermal machine, which could help to even increase the efficiency at the lowest values of the trade-off parameters.
 Also, it will be interesting to look for more complex quantum thermal machines, either in multi--terminal or multi--WM configurations.
 Due to their ability to perform multiple thermodynamical tasks at once~\cite{cavaliere_iscience}, assessing the impact of fluctuations can be a key issue towards their optimization.
+As a final outlook, further extensions of the present work may include considering squeezed baths~\cite{rossnagel_prl14,klaers_prx17,agarwalla_prb17,manzano_pre16,manzano_pre18,long_pre15,singh_pre20} to assess if and to which extent performance of the proposed quantum heat machine can be improved by non-thermal baths~\cite{Abah_2014,Alicki_2015,Niedenzu_2016,Niedenzu_2018}.

 \bmhead{Acknowledgments} L.R. and G.B. acknowledge financial support by the Julian Schwinger Foundation (Grant JSF-21-04-0001) and by INFN through the project ‘QUANTUM’.
 F.C. and M.S. acknowledge support by the “Dipartimento di Eccellenza MIUR 2018-2022.”